Public land provides opportunities to hunt rut all season

 Early in the 20th century, Alabama’s deer herd was extremely limited because of unregulated harvest.
 Most of the animals were in southwest Alabama, with isolated pockets throughout the state.
 Extensive restocking efforts were conducted, which included trapping and relocating deer from southwest Alabama, mainly from the Clarke County area, as well as bringing in deer from other parts of the United States.
 Deer were transported from Arkansas, Georgia, Michigan, North Carolina, Ohio, Texas and Wisconsin.

-For the most part, the transplanted deer maintained their native rutting activity, which is why Smith, Assistant Chief in the WFF’s Wildlife Section, said hunters can find rutting activity in Alabama for most of deer season.
+For the most part, the transplanted deer maintained their native rutting activity, which is why Smith, assistant ahief in the WFF’s Wildlife Section, said hunters can find rutting activity in Alabama for most of deer season.

 For the majority of the state, the deer rut considerably later in the season, and it was reasonable to extend the season dates to end on February 10.
 The seasons in Zone D and Zone E start early and end early.